'Proud' Leipzig boss Nagelsmann relishing facing ex-mentor, PSG coach Tuchel - RFI

 RB Leipzig boss Julian Nagelsmann says he is relishing facing former mentor and Paris Saint Germain coach Thomas Tuchel in the Champions League semi-finals following his side's stunning win over Atletico Madrid.

-Leipzig, who were only founded in 2009, booked a semi-final berth at their first attempt when US midfielder Tyler Adams hit an 88th-minute winner in Lisbon.
+Leipzig, who were only founded in 2009, booked a semi-final berth at their first attempt in the knock-out stages when US midfielder Tyler Adams hit an 88th-minute winner.

 It sealed the Germans' win after a Joao Felix penalty for Atletico had cancelled out Dani Olmo's header for Leipzig early in the second half.

-Leipzig now face PSG next Tuesday for a place in the August 23 final.
+Leipzig now face PSG next Tuesday, also in Lisbon, for a place in the August 23 final.

-It was German coach Tuchel who gave Nagelsmann his first break at Augsburg 12 years ago as a scout which saw him then become a coach.
+It was PSG's German coach Tuchel, 46, who gave Nagelsmann his first break at Augsburg 12 years ago as a scout which saw him then become a coach.

-"They are a top team with a top trainer," said the 32-year-old Nagelsmann, whose playing career was ended in 2008 by a serious knee injury.
+"They are a top team with a top trainer," said the 33-year-old Nagelsmann, whose playing career was ended in 2008 by a knee injury.

 "I have often played (as a coach) against him (Tuchel) but rarely won.